Skip to content

 The Glasshouse

-At 451 feet, Clumber Park boasts the longest Glasshouse in the National Trust.
+At 451 feet, Clumber Park boasts the longest Glasshouse in National Trust care.
 It was installed by the 7th Duke of Newcastle and completed in 1910.
-By the 1970s it was derelict but the Trust spent decades restoring it, most recently in 2014.
+By the 1970s it was derelict but the Trust has spent decades restoring it, most recently in 2023.
 Today, it boasts seasonal displays in its huge conservatory, an exotically planted Palm House and bays of grapes, figs, and peaches.
-Some of the utility rooms now serve as a museum and display an extensive collection of gardening tools.
+Some of the utility rooms now serve as a museum displaying an extensive collection of gardening tools.
+The Apple Store and the Gardener's Mess is a feast for the eyes with ever-changing displays.

 Highlights of the garden